 Model-averaged predictions holding other variables constant showed that detectability per survey interval varied from about 0.2 - 0.7, with detectability higher during 3-minute survey intervals compared to 2-minute intervals, during broadcast surveys when compared to passive surveys, but with no relationship to day of year (Figure 7c-e).
-Initial point-level postfire occupancy was low (generally < 0.2) but increased weakly with latitude and strongly with elevation (Figure 7a-b) in models that accounted for correlation between latitude and elevation.
+Initial point-level postfire occupancy was low (generally < 0.2) but increased weakly with latitude (independent of elevation) and strongly with elevation (Figure 7a-b).
 The selection of two initial occupancy covariates (i.e., linear and quadratic terms on elevation) and two detectability covariates (survey duration and type) was used for all subsequent models of colonization and extinction.